 Blood pressure medicine: This will help lower your blood pressure and keep your heart from working too hard.

-Repair: Caregivers make an incision in your chest to repair your aortic valve.
+Repair: Healthcare providers make an incision in your chest to repair your aortic valve.
 This helps improve the blood flow through your heart.

-Replacement: Caregivers make an incision in your chest to replace your damaged aortic valve.
+Replacement: Healthcare providers make an incision in your chest to replace your damaged aortic valve.
 Part or all of your aortic valve is removed, and a new valve is secured in place.
 The new valve may be from a donor (another person or animal), or may be a manmade valve.

 What are the risks of aortic regurgitation?
 You may develop an infection in your heart.
 This infection can damage your valves and heart muscle.
 Your heart may not be able to pump enough blood to your body.
 You heart can swell and weaken.
 This can lead to heart failure, which is life-threatening.